 Viscosity decreases as a stress is applied over time

 Continually stirring solid honey causes it to liquify.

 Viscosity increases as a stress is applied over time.

 Continually whipping cream causes it to become thicker.

 It should be noted that some scientists believe that there are additional processes at work in oobleck solidification.
+It may not be a simple process.
 Researchers at Georgetown University think that the study of oobleck's behaviour could be useful in the creation of soft robots and a new type of body armour.

 An Educational and Fun Activity

-Don't let the messiness of playing with oobleck discourage you from the activity.
-It's wonderful to have a fun and safe experiment for children that can also teach them about the science of fluids.
-With some guidance from a parent or teacher, playing with oobleck is not only fun but also educational.
+Don't let the potential messiness of playing with oobleck discourage you from performing the activity.
+It can certainly be a very messy activity, especially when performed by enthusiastic children (or even by eager adults).
+It's wonderful to have a fun and safe experiment for youngsters that can also teach them about the science of fluids, though.
+With some guidance from a parent or teacher, playing with oobleck can be not only fun but also educational.

 © 2011 Linda Crampton